 Montevideo carnival is the world’s longest carnival starting January thru early March.
 We’ve got the links you need in English about where to go and what to see.

 Carnival in Uruguay is uniquely different to anywhere else in the world.
 And what’s really special for a visitor is that it is still an event primarily for the locals.
-After being cancelled in 2021 due to the pandemic (the fourth time in history) here are Montevideo carnival 2022 dates:
+Here are Montevideo carnival 2023 dates:

 Carnival tablados are on across the city from late January for the next 40 nights (longer if there’s rain).
 Tablados are nightly shows featuring four to seven carnival groups.
 So you can expect to be able to attend a tablado in Montevideo until early March.
 Some tablado line-ups are better than others.
 Get The Guru’Guay Guide to Montevideo to learn why.